aulawrence/regexfa/README.md

 Maven is used to manage dependencies.
 See [pom.xml](pom.xml)

 ## Runtime Dependencies
-You need to install [graphviz](https://www.graphviz.org/) on your computer and configure the PATH so that the `dot` command is available.
+You need to install `graphviz` on your computer and configure the PATH so that the `dot` command is available.

-You can download the relevant installation files for your platform or install it using your package manager, for example:
+You can download the installation files for your platform from the [official website](https://www.graphviz.org/), or install it using your package manager, e.g.:

 Ubuntu:
 ```